-An alternative product containing a granulovirus was effective to control the FCM in COLEACP/PIP trials on avocado.
+There is also a granulovirus-based product that was effective to control FCM in COLEACP/ PIP trials on avocado.
 Similar products are already registered in South Africa on peppers, grapes, avocadoes, citrus and other crops (Moore, 2017; Moore & Hattingh, 2012)

-A product based on the entomopathogenic nematode Heterorhabditis bacteriophora is currently registered in South Africa (Moore, 2017) to control FCM larvae and pupae in the soil.
+Another product based on the entomopathogenic nematode Heterorhabditis bacteriophora is currently registered in South Africa (Moore, 2017) to control FCM larvae and pupae in the soil.

-In South Africa, a 'lure, disperse and kill' (LDK) technique has been used experimentally, in which pheromone traps are laced with a fungal pathogen called Metarhizium.
-Moths are attracted to the trap by the odour.
-In the trap they pick up spores of the fungus, which kills the moths after they leave the trap.
-If an infected moth mates before dying, the lethal fungus is spread to the other moth which also dies (Moore, 2017; Potting & Straten, 2010).
+A 'lure, disperse and kill' (LDK) technique combining pheromone traps with a pathogenic fungus called Metarhizium was used experimentally in South Africa.
+Moths are attracted to the trap by the odour of the pheromone.
+Once in the trap, they collect the spores of the fungus, which will then grow and kill the moth.
+If an infected moth mates before dying, the lethal fungus is spread to the other moth (Moore, 2017; Potting & Straten, 2010).

-Mating disruption products like Isomate have also been developed against FCM.
-Isomate is a biocontrol product, a Straight Chain Lepidopteran Pheromone (SCLP).
-Diffusers are placed in the trees at the beginning of the season and release a pheromone mixture which saturates the atmosphere of the field on a regular basis.
-The pheromone trace emitted by the female can no longer be identified and followed by the male.
-Mating and reproduction cannot occur, and the pest cycle is thus broken before its harmful stage.
+Mating disruption products have also been developed against FCM.
+They are based on the action of a Straight Chain Lepidopteran Pheromone (SCLP).
+Diffusers are placed in the trees at the beginning of the season and release a mixture of pheromones that saturate the atmosphere at the field level.
+The pheromone trace emitted by the female can no longer be identified and followed by males.
+As a result, mating and reproduction cannot occur, which interrupts the pest cycle before it becomes problematic.

-The sterile insect technique (SIT), based on the mass production and release of sterilised moths that compete with the wild target population, has been tested in South Africa.
-Over 3 years, the status of FCM as a pest threat was systematically reduced in the sterile insect release area compared to the non-release area.
+Finally, the sterile insect technique (SIT), based on the mass production and release of sterilised moths that compete with the wild target population, has been tested in South Africa.
+Over 3 years the status of FCM as a pest threat was systematically reduced in the sterile insect release area compared to the non-release area.
 This method offers area-wide but expensive control of insect pests (Hofmeyr et al., 2015).